Puthiya Tamilagam

 The Puthiya Tamilagam (abbr.
 PT) is an Indian regional political party in Tamil Nadu.
 It was founded by the former member of the Tamil Nadu Legislative Assembly K. Krishnasamy on 15 December 1997.

 Elections

 1998 Indian General Election

 Post the formation of the party in the end of 1997, the general assembly of the party decided to contest the 1998 Indian general election without any alliance.
-The party contested in fifteen constituencies in Tamil Nadu, namely:
+The party contested in 15 constituencies in Tamil Nadu, namely:

 Tenkasi, Tirunelveli, Sivakasi, Ramanathapuram, Sivaganga, Periyakulam, Dindigul, Nagapattinam, Mayiladuthurai, Tiruchirappalli, Karur, Pollachi, Tiruchengode, Rasipuram and Chennai Central constituencies.
+The party lost in all the constituencies which it contested.